 The marginal rate tax relief means that £40,000 in your fund costs you £32,000, £24,000 or £22,000, depending on whether you pay at 20%, 40% or 45%.
 Once your money is in a pension scheme, income and gains are free of tax until you choose to take benefits.
 That should make the fund grow much faster than it would do in your own hands.
-There is a limit on the total that can be saved tax-free in this way - for most people who take benefits in 2015/16, it is £1.25m.
-This is only likely to be breached by people who made large contributions in earlier years when the £40,000 annual limit did not apply.
-Anyone with a fund approaching this level should have taken advice.
+There is a limit on the total that can be saved tax-free in this way - for most people who take benefits in 2016/17, it is £1m.
+This limit may be breached if you made large contributions in earlier years when the £40,000 annual limit did not apply.
+Anyone with a fund approaching this level should take advice without delay.
 There are tax charges on funds which are in excess of these figures when the pensioner starts to draw benefits from them.